dominic-codespoti/dotnet-metadata-mcp-server/readme.md

 }
 ```

-Replace `/path/to/DotNetMetadataMcpServer` with the actual path to the published executable, and `/home/user` with your home directory.
+Replace `/path/to/DotNetMetadataMcpServer` with the actual path to the published executable or Docker command.

 ## Important Limitations